Sebaceous gland: History

-Other animals
+In animals

 The preputial glands of mice and rats are large modified sebaceous glands that produce pheromones used for territorial marking.
 These and the scent glands in the flanks of hamsters have a similar composition to human sebaceous glands, are androgen responsive, and have been used as a basis for study.
 Some species of bat, including the Mexican free-tailed, have a specialized sebaceous gland occurring on the throat called a "gular gland".
 This gland is present more frequently in males than females, and it is hypothesized that the secretions of the gland are used for scent-marking.

 Sebaceous adenitis is an autoimmune disease that affects sebaceous glands.
 It is mainly known to occur in dogs, particularly poodles and akitas, where it is thought to be generally autosomal recessively inherited.
 It has also been described in cats, and one report describes this condition in a rabbit.
 In these animals, it causes hair loss, though the nature and distribution of the hair loss differs greatly.